Samsung Galaxy S8 revealed in first photos, launch tipped for March 29

 The buttonless displays will both be larger than Samsung’s Galaxy Note series has ever been.

-As previously tipped they’ll be dubbed ‘infinity displays’ as they’ll cover 83% of the phone’s front surface and feature Samsung’s edge design.
+As previously tipped, they’ll be dubbed ‘infinity displays’ as they’ll cover 83% of the phone’s front surface and feature Samsung’s edge design.

-Interestingly, the lower half of the display will also offer technology similar to Apple’s 3D Touch, according to the report, making it able to recognize differing pressure for the first time.
+Interestingly, the lower half of the display will also offer technology similar to Apple’s 3D Touch, according to the report, making it able to recognise differing pressure for the first time.

 Elsewhere, they’ll offer a Qualcomm Snapdragon 835 processor and 4GB of RAM.
 Battery life will be 3,000mAh and 3,500mAh for the respective display sizes.